Tithing: Fact, Fiction, or Fraud?

 Although the people were breaking the covenant, God was more than willing to forgive them and bless them.
 All they had to do was keep their part of the covenant: "Honor the Lord with your substance, and with the firstfruits of all your increase: So shall your barns be filled with plenty, and your presses shall burst out with new wine" (Pro.3:9-10 KJV).

-The prophet Nehemiah who was a contemporary of Malachi reprimanded the House of Judah for the same reasons that Malachi did:
+The prophet Nehemiah, a contemporary of Malachi reprimanded the House of Judah for the same reasons that Malachi did:

 "And I perceived that the portions of the Levites had not been given them: for the Levites and the singers, that did the work, were fled every one to his field.
 Then contended I with the rulers, and said, Why is the house of God forsaken?
 And I gathered them together, and set them in their place.
 Then brought all Judah the tithe of the corn and the new wine and the oil to the treasuries" (Nehe.13:10-12 KJV).